Teenager who threw a 6-year-old from London's Tate Modern jailed for at least 15 years

 Jonty Bravery, of West London, admitted one count of attempted murder at London's Old Bailey court in December, saying he threw the child from a balcony of the Thames-side tourist attraction in August with the intention of killing him so he could be on the news.

-The boy survived but suffered life-changing injuries as a result of falling five floors from a 10th-floor viewing platform.
-He suffered a bleed to his brain and a number of fractured bones.
+The boy survived but suffered life-changing injuries as a result of falling five floors from a 10th-floor viewing platform, including a bleed to his brain and a number of fractured bones.
+In a statement read out on Friday, the boy's parents said he is still in a wheelchair, with "many years of physical therapy ahead of him."

 Addressing 18-year-old Bravery on Friday, the judgment from Justice Maura McGowan read : "I cannot emphasise too clearly that this is not a 15-year sentence.
 The sentence is detention for life.
 The minimum term is 15 years.
 Your release cannot be considered before then, you may never be released."